hogofogo/Toxic/README.md

 In the mean time, I ran a model prediction on a sample and there's work to be done.
 First, the model output is probabilities, not binary values and it appears that Keras deprecated the conversion of probability outputs to binary values - not a problem, but will require a careful choice of threshold, and possibly separate for each label type if I decide to run separate trainings for each label type, like the below.

-[Feb25 separate run for each categorical value on 3 epochs, 20 percent validation and 30 percent drop; essentially the model gets retrained consecutively for each new label, and 3 epochs was enough for the loss function to stop decreasing]:
+[Feb25 separate run for each categorical value on 3 epochs, 20 percent validation and 30 percent drop; essentially the model gets retrained consecutively for each new label, and 3 epochs was enough for the loss function to stop decreasing]: dropoff 0.3	dropoff 0.4
-0: 0.9002
+0: 0.9002 	0.9019
-1: 0.9644
+1: 0.9644	0.9647
-2: 0.9346
+2: 0.9346	0.9335
-3: 0.9898
+3: 0.9898	0.9895
-4: 0.9090
+4: 0.9090	0.9114
-5: 0.9734
+5: 0.9734	0.9740
-mean = 0.9452
+mean = 0.9452	0.9458

-[Feb 24: I have also subsequently built an attention model with the following results after 1 epoch:
+[Feb 26: the attention model show the following results after 3 epochs; 20 percent validation and 30 percent dropoff after each lstm step]:
-0: 0.8932
+0: 0.9006
-1: 0.9672
+1: 0.9604
-2: 0.9316
+2: 0.9351
-3: 0.9902
+3: 0.9908
-4: 0.9051
+4: 0.9081
-5: 0.9764
+5: 0.9747
-mean = 0.9440
+mean = 0.9450
-Slight improvement, but it appears that model changes have largely exhausted the potential.
+It appears that model changes have largely exhausted the potential.
 I get marginal changes with different model, bigger model, different building blocks, etc. I see no significant improvement of the training set performance.
-Going forward, I will focus mainly on the inputs and error correction. that said, looks promising; i will try 3 epochs and perhaps drop]
+Going forward, I will focus mainly on the inputs and error correction. that said, looks promising; i will try 3 epochs and perhaps drop regularization]

+[I also believe there is some overfitting happening for both models, especially the attention; I will keep the same number of epochs but try increasing dropoff to 50 percent.]

 If I run all 6 together, after 1 epoch I get 0.9348.
 I wonder whether this really has to do with separate trainings for each label type or just a random variation, but it may be safer to run each label separately.
 After I added back the '!'
 I get 0.9364 after 1 epoch, and the words are from the shrunk train set only.
 Again, small and possibly random difference, but let's keep '!' going forward.
 Train two more epochs for a total 3 and get 0.9435.